 Make a plan which customer data you’ll use and where to find it.
 Next, create triggers to send specific, personalized emails.
 Finally, make sure to get back to their replies every time.
 You don’t want them to realize the ‘robotic’ part of your communication.
 You can avoid this by ensuring quality communication by sending A-level emails.

 Writing down blobs of text is not enough.
 Great content is only useful when it gets discovered by your target audience.
 You can use the help of a SaaS SEO agency or hire freelance writers to do the job professionally.
 However, you cannot always rely on organic or paid traffic.

-Again, email newsletters play a huge role in content promotion.
+Again, email newsletters play a huge role in content promotion and global content marketing.
 Next, social media platforms like Facebook, Twitter, LinkedIn and Quora are also great in terms of driving traffic.
 However, promoting your content on all these platforms is a time taking process.

 That’s why automating all these pieces of content is your best bet.
 You’ll need a social media scheduling tool here, and try to automate the communication as much as possible (following bot, canned replies for inquiries, etc).